 We've seen goats in pajamas and dogs and cats in costumes, so why not rats?
 Can you make costumes for pet rats?
-As it turns out, some rats really do enjoy wearing clothes, or at least they don't mind a baby rat costume as much as you might think.
+As it turns out, some rats really do enjoy wearing clothes, or at least they don't mind a baby rat costume or even a mouse costume as much as you might think.
 With Halloween and the holidays around the corner, the temptation to get all of your pets in on the festivities might be high.
-From dressing up your rat to dressing yourself as a rat to match, the possibilities are endless.
+From dressing up your rat to dressing yourself as a rat to match, the Halloween costume ideas and possibilities are endless.

 Video of the Day